zieren/eltern-emailer/README.md

 ### Sending Messages to Teachers

 Eltern-Emailer can receive emails from you and forward them to teachers via the website.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
-GMail is known to work.
+Outlook is known to work.
+GMail does not work because it does not support password login.

 The message size limit enforced by the website does not apply here.
-If your email is longer than 512 characters (I'm not sure if all schools use the same limit; currently this value is hardcoded), it is split up.
+If your email is longer than 512 characters (I'm not sure if all schools use the same limit; currently this value is hardcoded), it is automatically split up.

 #### Protection Against Abuse